dominictarr/split/readme.markdown

 Valid options:

-* maxLength - The maximum buffer length without seeing a newline or `matcher`
+* maxLength - The maximum buffer length without seeing a newline or `matcher`, if a single line exceeds this, the split stream will emit an error.

 ``` js
   split(JSON.parse, null, { maxLength: 2})